gitucha/dollarke/README.md

 ##  Features

-- Loads MMF data from a CSV file (no Pandas required).
+- Loads MMF data from a CSV file.
 - Creates Python Fund objects for each MMF.
 - Filters by *minimum yield* via a sidebar slider.
 - Sorts MMFs by *Net Return* automatically.